viciousviper/DokanCloudFS/README.md

 ## Local compilation

 - Compile the CloudFS solution (see https://github.com/viciousviper/CloudFS)
-- copy all assemblies from the //Gateways// directory in the build output of //CloudFS.GatewayTests// to the //Library// directory of DokanCloudFS
+- copy all assemblies from the *Gateways* directory in the build output of *CloudFS.GatewayTests* to the *Library* directory of DokanCloudFS
 - Compile the DokanCloudFS solution
-- Check that the //Gateways// directory in the build output of //DokanCloudFS.Mounter// contains all desired gateway assemblies and their dependencies (e.g. Newtonsoft.JSON.dll)
+- Check that the *Gateways* directory in the build output of *DokanCloudFS.Mounter* contains all desired gateway assemblies and their dependencies (e.g. Newtonsoft.JSON.dll)

 ## Usage

-- Configure the desired mount points in DokanCloudFS.Mounter's configuration file
+- Configure the desired mount points in DokanCloudFS.Mounter's configuration file *App.config*
-- Run //IgorSoft.DokanCloudFS.Mounter.exe// from the command line
+- Run *IgorSoft.DokanCloudFS.Mounter.exe* from the command line

 ## Remarks